 Welcoming the world to Wheaton

-The Marshall Center for Intercultural Learning offers programs that allow all students in the Wheaton community to increase their cultural capacity, knowledge and awareness of how their racial identity impacts their experiences.
+The Marshall Center for Intercultural Learning offers programs that allow all students in the Wheaton community to explore their backgrounds, lived identities and shared humanity to gain a better understanding of who they are and who they want to become.

 by Raquel Ramos, Dean of the Marshall Center for Intercultural Learning and Parent, Classes of ’18, ’21, and ’23

 Students can get involved with the Marshall Center in a variety of ways.
-We run an Early Arrival Program for students of color, just before New Student Orientation.
+We run an Early Arrival Program , just before New Student Orientation.
 We work closely with the other Centers on campus and their Early Arrival Programs to get students acclimated to campus, introduce them to campus resources, and help them establish a network of peer support.
-We connect with many students during that early time.
+We connect with many students during that time.

-We host heritage month programs designed to enhance campus diversity; workshops around DEI topics such as inclusive language; and offer cultural enrichment activities like tickets to plays in the Boston and Providence areas or museum trips.
+We host heritage month programs designed to enhance campus programming and celebration of cultures; workshops around a variety of social justice topics such as inclusive language; and offer cultural enrichment activities like tickets to plays in the Boston and Providence areas or museum trips.
 This year, we have hosted a number of sessions to help students talk through, share experiences, process and better understand national events.
 We’ve been working with students on co-curricular opportunities like our Wheaton Inclusive STEM Excellence initiative to make STEM more accessible to students.
 We also meet with students and club leaders to collaborate on and co-sponsor programs and events.
 There are many ways to be involved!
 All of our programs are well-publicized and are open to all.

 I hope that your students will benefit from the Wheaton experience as much as mine have.
 Here’s wishing you and your student the best as we close out the spring semester!